-As students move into the secondary phase of their education, the focus moves towards functional maths skills that will prepare them for independence in adult hood.
-Students work towards accreditation in Functional Skills Maths, starting at Entry Level 1,2 and 3, then moving on to Functional Skills Level one and two if appropriate.
-These qualifications are equivalent to GSCE Maths.
-Work experience in Key Stage 4 give students the opportunity to apply their maths skills in a real-life context.
+In Skills for Life (KS4) and Foundations for the Future (KS5) students work towards accreditation in Functional Skills Maths, starting at Entry Level 1,2 and 3, then moving on to Level one and two if appropriate.
+Work experience in Skills for Life and Foundations for the Future give students the opportunity to apply their maths skills in a real-life context.